 Downie North Architects have moved!
 We're currently settling into our new location at the Georges Heights Headland Park with the Sydney Harbour Federation Trust.

-A significant milestone was reached over the weekend when the scaffolding was dismantled revealing the floating planes of our project under construction on Cooper Street, Surry Hills.
+A significant milestone was reached over the weekend when the scaffolding was dismantled revealing the floating planes of our project under construction at 113 Cooper Street, Surry Hills.

 Crisp autumn mornings are just right for the roof installation at Balmoral House.